bigfont/DeployWebApp2Azure/README.md

     * RepositoryName > `Deploy2Azure`
     * Branch to Deploy > `staging`

+We can view the details of the deployments slot with this command.

+    azure site show deployapp2azure

 At this point, we will have two **Hello World.** sites.
 One for master, another for staging.
-We can demonstration by updating the index.html file in staging.
+We can demonstration this by updating the index.html file in the `staging` branch with staging content.

+[Git & PowerShell]

     git checkout staging
     Add-Content index.html "Staging"